bootdotdev/blog/content/golang/using-go-generate-to-deploy-multi-process-apps.md

 - **API/Worker** - We have an API that allows clients to start/stop long-running jobs, and a worker which accesses the same database to run the jobs.
 - **NLP Classifier** - We have different processes that share a majority of the same code, but have different quirks depending on if they are classifying sentiment, vulgarity, or subjectivity.

-In other words, we have one git repository, but from that code, we want to generate '**n**' number of executables.
+In other words, we have one git repository, but from that code, we want to generate `n` number of executables.

 ## Repository Structure